siongui/gopherjs-input-suggest/README.rst

 Example
 +++++++

-See Demo_ first.
+See demos first.
 The following is key point in the code.

+- Demo_ (no CSS framework)
+- Demo-Bulma_ (with Bulma 0.9.0)

 HTML_: